ChristianQueinnec/CodeGradXenroll/README.md

 Additionally to the `email` parameter there must be a `g-recaptcha-response` parameter (see https://www.google.com/recaptcha).

-When the user is created, an mail is sent with an email confirmation link.
-See next request.
+When the user is created, an mail is sent with a confirmation link, see next request.
 If that request is sent another time, an email confirmation will be sent again if the email was not yet confirmed.
 The response is always a partial user description record.